SimplifiedTech-Developer/developer-tutorial-attempt/UI/html/doc/misc.md

 ## .editorconfig

-The `.editorconfig` file is provided in order to encourage and help you and your team define and maintain consistent coding styles between different editors and IDEs.
+The `.editorconfig` file is provided in orderDTO to encourage and help you and your team define and maintain consistent coding styles between different editors and IDEs.

 By default, `.editorconfig` includes some basic [properties](https://editorconfig.org/#supported-properties) that reflect the coding styles from the files provided by default, but you can easily change them to better suit your needs.

-In order for your editor/IDE to apply the [properties](https://editorconfig.org/#supported-properties) from the `.editorconfig` file, you may need to [install a plugin]( https://editorconfig.org/#download).
+In orderDTO for your editor/IDE to apply the [properties](https://editorconfig.org/#supported-properties) from the `.editorconfig` file, you may need to [install a plugin]( https://editorconfig.org/#download).